South Slavs: Genetics

 According to a 2014 admixture analysis of Western Balkan, the South Slavs show a genetic uniformity.
 Bosnians and Croatians were closer to East European populations and largely overlapped with Hungarians from Central Europe.
 In the 2015 analysis, Bosnians and Croatians formed a western South Slavic cluster together with Slovenians, in opposition to an eastern cluster formed by Macedonians and Bulgarians, with Serbians in between the two.
 The western cluster has an inclination toward Hungarians, Czechs, and Slovaks, while the eastern ones lean toward Romanians and, to some extent, to Greeks.
 The modeled ancestral genetic component of Balto-Slavs among South Slavs was between 55 and 70%.
-In the 2018 analysis of Slovenian population, the Slovenian population clustered with Croatians, Hungarians and was close to Czech.
+In the 2018 analysis of Slovenian population, the Slovenian population showed an adxmiture pattern similar to the Croats, Hungarians and Czechs.

 The 2006 Y-DNA study results "suggest that the Slavic expansion started from the territory of present-day Ukraine, thus supporting the hypothesis that places the earliest known homeland of Slavs in the basin of the middle Dnieper".
 According to genetic studies until 2020, the distribution, variance and frequency of the Y-DNA haplogroups R1a and I2 and their subclades R-M558, R-M458 and I-CTS10228 among South Slavs are in correlation with the spreading of Slavic languages during the medieval Slavic expansion from Eastern Europe, most probably from the territory of present-day Ukraine and Southeastern Poland.